 Will my insurance cover a phone or video session?

 I'm not in-network with any insurance companies.
 You're responsible for paying your full session fee at the time of service.
-If you decide to submit claims to your insurance company for reimbursement for any out-of-network benefits you might have, you may do so and I'll provide you a superbill after each session for this purpose (note: you do not have to be at my office to obtain the superbill because it can be found on your secure patient portal so you can obtain it virtually, or I can mail you a copy of the superbill).
+If you decide to submit claims to your insurance company for reimbursement for any out-of-network benefits you might have, you may do so and I'll provide you a superbill after each session via your secure patient portal.

 Insurance companies may reimburse for phone or video sessions.
 In general, insurance companies are likely to provide some reimbursement for video sessions but no reimbursement for phone sessions.
-In light of COVID-19, some insurance companies are modifying their plans to help provide more reimbursement.
 I strongly encourage you to check with your insurance company to determine costs and coverage.